gladstone28/The-colour-factory-market-research/README.md

 - Step 1 - Secure Funding was added

 - Step 3 - Set Up Processing and Packaging Space was added

+- Step 4 - Begin Small-Batch Production and Market Testing was added